 - Nominee’s current curriculum vitae.

-Nominations for the 2022 award are due November 12, 2021, by 5:00 PM.
-For more information and to send a nomination, visit the award site.
+Nominations are due by November 10, 2023.
+For more information and to submit a nomination, visit the award site.

 - 2021: Dr. Akinwumi Ogundiran, Africana Studies